-Dutchess County Juvenile Fire setter (J-FIRE) Intervention Response and Education process that helps determine the level of risk as well as educational strategies for children and families.
+Dutchess County Juvenile Fire setter (J-FIRE) Intervention Response and Education 845-486-3994

+The Dutchess County J-FIRE Program provides a comprehensive, non-punitive, multidisciplinary approach to address the problem of juvenile fire setting by early identification, assessment, education, and intervention on the effort to protect lives and property.
+J-FIRE uses an evidence-based assessment process that helps determine the level of risk as well as educational strategies for children and families.
 In collaboration with firefighters, police and probation officers, and mental health clinicians, the J-FIRE program services are available to youth ages 3-17 to improve safety for the families in Dutchess County.
 To make a referral call or email jfire@dutchessny.gov and an Intervention Specialist will follow up for an appointment to meet.